 - 1. Areas where business firms are numerous and many work together for production, promotion and information-seeking purposes. - 2.
 Areas where business firms are numerous but work in a dispersed manner, with no links to the area and no collaboration mechanisms, even where such firms belong to a single business sector. - 3.
 Areas where there are a few dispersed business firms but where a sector, an activity, or an historic or natural element can be restored to serve as the basis for a local regeneration strategy. - 4.
 Areas where business firms are concentrated in one part of the area, whereas elsewhere they are either disappearing, have failed to start up again or simply do not exist.
-The

-5. Areas that have suffered serious rural depopulation or isolation, where there is a strong tendency towards abandoning farming and/or closing remaining businesses (which for the most part are run by aging entrepreneurs).
+The institutional instruments for carrying out differentiated measures aimed at restoring a balanced access to opportunities are either scarce or not very effective. - 5.
+Areas that have suffered serious rural depopulation or isolation, where there is a strong tendency towards abandoning farming and/or closing remaining businesses (which for the most part are run by aging entrepreneurs).
 The area is becoming deserted and it is vital to find resources or activities to inject it with a renewed dynamism.

 The typology proposed below is a functional one for the objective of reducing poverty through RTD strategies.
-It is summarized in figure 1 and contains four general types of rural territory based on two pillars: the degree of productive transformation achieved, and the development of local institutions consistent with the definition of RTD provided above 52.
+It is summarized in figure 1 and contains four general types of rural territory based on two pillars: the degree of productive transformation achieved, and the development of local institutions consistent with the definition of RTD provided above.52